daniilvinn/daniilvinn.github.io/_posts/2024-05-04-omniforce-vertex-quantization.md

 ## Implementation, part 1.
 Attribute compression
 ### Normal compression
-For normal encoding, I chose good-old Octahedron-encoding method mentioned at [this page](https://knarkowicz.wordpress.com/2014/04/16/octahedron-normal-vector-encoding/) by [Krzysztof Narkowicz](https://twitter.com/knarkowicz) which turned out to be the best option among others.
-It works fairly simple - normals are unit vectors, hence they represent points on unit sphere.
-Sphere can be divided into 8 "sections", effectively forming an octahedron, which then gets unfolded to a 2D plane, meaning that we can use `vec2` normals instead of `vec3`!
-For visualization, see photo below.
+For normal encoding, I chose the good-old Octahedron-encoding method mentioned on [this page](https://knarkowicz.wordpress.com/2014/04/16/octahedron-normal-vector-encoding/) by [Krzysztof Narkowicz](https://twitter.com/knarkowicz) which turned out to be the best option among others.
+It works fairly simply - normals are unit vectors, hence they represent points on the unit sphere.
+The sphere can be divided into 8 "sections", effectively forming an octahedron, which then gets unfolded to a 2D plane, meaning that we can use `vec2` normals instead of `vec3`!
+For visualization, see the photo below.

 ![Visualization of octahedron encoding](https://www.jeremyong.com/images/diamond/octahedral.png)

 For further compression, I decided to compress `vec2` which was returned after Octahedron encoding to 16-bit float.
 It takes some good bit of precision, but considering that most of the materials use 8-bit normal maps - I think that final precision loss is acceptable - it varied around 0.015.
-Using this method, I effectively compressed 12-bytes `vec3` normal to 4-bytes `fp16vec2` normal with acceptable precision loss.
+Using this method, I effectively compressed 12-byte `vec3` normal to 4-byte `fp16vec2` normal with acceptable precision loss.

 To summarize:
 - Use octahedron encoding with further compression to fp16